ALWAYS1815/iclr_UniImb/README.md

   <img src="https://img.shields.io/badge/Affiliation-USTC-blue" />
 </p>

 We propose UniImb, a novel framework for imbalanced graph classification based on [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://www.pyg.org/), to address both types of imbalance in a uniform manner.
 UniImb first captures multi-scale topological features and enhances data diversity via learnable personalized graph perturbations.
 It then employs a dynamic balanced prototype module to learn representative prototypes from graph instances, improving the quality of graph representations.
 Concurrently, a prototype load-balancing optimization term mitigates dominance by majority samples to equalize sample influence during training.
-Extensive experiments across 13 datasets and 20 benchmarks demonstrate that UniImb significantly improves graph classification performance under various imbalance settings.
+We justify these design choices theoretically using the Information Bottleneck principle.
+Extensive experiments on 19 datasets-including a large-scale imbalanced air pollution graph dataset AirGraph released by us and 23 baselines demonstrate that UniImb has achieved dominant performance across various imbalanced scenarios.

 ## 📝 Overall architecture of UniImb